 Insurers can address disruptive changes and drive profitability and growth by transitioning into a digital enterprise and developing new business models.
-Companies are adopting developing digital tools to better interact with their customers, streamline their processes, assess risk better and reduce cost.
+Companies are adopting and developing digital tools to better interact with their customers, streamline their processes, assess risk better, and reduce costs.

 It’s time; insurance companies need to reimagine the whole consumer experience.
 This will help insurers engage with their existing and potential customers in previously impossible ways.
-Personalized insurance plans, automation of claims processing, chatbots, and data analytics are a few aspects that can change the face of the insurance sector and elevate the customer experience.
+Personalized insurance submission portal plans, automation of online claims portal processing, chatbots, and data analytics are a few aspects that can change the face of the insurance sector and elevate the customer experience.

 Insurers must focus on better data handling solutions.
 There are so many players in the competition and each one of them has voluminous amounts of data – both structured and unstructured, but only the ones turning that data into useful insights will benefit.

-By analyzing customer data, insurers can deep dive into the customer behavior, assess risks better and accordingly price the insurance policy.
-Analysis of the customer data can further offer prescriptive insights in improving customer satisfaction.
+By analyzing customer data, insurers can deep dive into customer behavior, assess risks better, and accordingly price the insurance policy.
+Analysis of customer data can further offer prescriptive insights into improving customer satisfaction.

 To help customers with their information details, a significant amount of resources are invested in maintaining the call centers.
-Insurance companies can now automate a part of the customer service through chatbots.
+Insurance submission portal companies can now automate a part of customer service through chatbots.

-Leveraging newer technologies like artificial intelligence (AI) means a more seamless claims process and fewer chances of frauds, thereby benefiting both the insurer and the customer.
-Advanced ML algorithms can swiftly analyze past data basis claim descriptions.
+Leveraging newer technologies like artificial intelligence (AI) means a more seamless claims process and fewer chances of fraud, thereby benefiting both the insurer and the customer.
+Advanced Machine Learning algorithms can swiftly analyze past data basis claim descriptions.
 This will enable the insurer to make faster claim decisions, while also lowering the probability of human error.
 For instance, in case of an accident, the insured individual can upload pictures of the damaged car.
-AI tools can then be leveraged to assess the damage, and authenticate the claim.
+AI tools can then be leveraged to assess the damage and authenticate the claim.